 Applications should be sent via email, to medea-chart@ciuhct.org, with the following documentation attached:

 - A curriculum vitae.

-- A Letter of Motivation, including a suggestion for a personal research plan.
+- A Letter of Motivation, including a suggestion for a PhD dissertation project.

 - Certificates of all academic degrees.

 - Letters of recommendation (up to two).